CyberAgentAILab/derendering-text/src/modules/generator/README.md

 - char_offsets: spatial offsets for characters

 Note
-- Some attributes are nested by other data object class.
+- Some attributes are nested by other `@dataclass` objects.
-- To load pickle data, data object class definition must be loaded.

 ## Visualizer
 We prepare visualizer for the generated data.